jcaldwell1999/multinational-retail-data-centralisation370/README.md

 ├── main.py                      # Main script to run and orchestrate the data pipeline ├── product_df.csv               # Sample extracted CSV for products └── README.md                    # Project documentation

+## License

+This project is for educational purposes as part of the AiCore curriculum.